Why we do what we do

 Where we serve

-We are deeply rooted in the local areas of 12 states in the central and southern United States as well as in the Central American country of Belize.
+We are deeply rooted in the local areas of 12 states in the central and southern United States, in Puerto Rico and in in the Central American country of Belize.
 We move easily around the globe where we are needed.
 Jesuits in the US Central and Southern Province belong to the Society of Jesus, a worldwide network, united through a superior general in Rome.

 Jesuits study and work in almost every country in the world, and organizations such as the Jesuit Refugee Service allow us to respond to needs across national borders wherever they occur.